-- Students are learning the language as a second or additional language • - Students either have no prior spoken or written knowledge or experience of the language, or their • experience is derived solely from, or is equivalent to, study of the language from 100 hours or less in Stage 4 or Stage 5 - Students who studied the course for BOTH Year 7 and 8, or for either Year 9 or Year 10, would be • required to take the corresponding continuers course
+• Students who studied the course for BOTH Year 7 and 8, or for either Year 9 or Year 10, would be required to take the corresponding continuers course

 The Preliminary and HSC courses have, as their organisational focuses, themes and associated topics.
 Students' skills in, and knowledge of, Japanese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.
-Students will also gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts.
+Students will also gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts

-Themes
+The personal world

-The personal wo ld The Japanese-speaking communities
+The Japanese-speaking communities

-Family life, home and neighbourhood People, places and communities Education and work Friends, recreation and pastimes Holidays, travel and tourism Future plans and aspirations
+- Family life, home and neighbourhood

-Students' language skills are developed th nrough tasks su ich as:
+- People, places and communities

+- Education and work

+- Friends, recreation and pastimes

+- Holidays, travel and tourism

+- Future plans and aspirations

-conversation
+- conversation

-responding to an aural stimulus
+- responding to an aural stimulus

-responding to a variety of written mate erial
+- responding to a variety of written material

-writing for a variety of purposes
+- writing for a variety of purposes

-authentic tasks and projects
+- authentic tasks and projects

-studying Japanese culture through tex ts
+- studying Japanese culture through texts

-Particular Course Requirements: Nil

-Assessment: HSC Course only

-External Assessment Weighting ernal Assessment Weighting
+External Assessment Weighting Internal Assessment Weighting

-A five-minute oral examination: • Spe aking 20
+A five-minute oral examination: Speaking 20

-Conversation Conversation 20
+Conversation 20 Listening 30

-A 2 1 / 2 hour written examination:

-Listening and responding 30 Reading 30
+A 21⁄2 hour written examination: Listening and responding 30 30 Reading 30

-Reading and responding i i coportaing

-Writing in Japanese 20 • Writing 20
+Reading and respondingWriting in JapanesePart A 20 Writing 20

-- Part A

 - Part B

 100 100

 Japanese Continuers

+2 units for each of Preliminary and HSC, with the option of a 1unit Extension course for the HSC Board Developed Course

+Prerequisites Study of Japanese to Year 10 level or equivalent knowledge is assumed Eligibility Criteria

+• Students have had no more than one year's formal education from the first year of primary education (Year 1) in a school where the language is the medium of instruction